 This working paper comments on market concerns about banking sector exposure to sovereign debt risk during and beyond the period of the stress test.

 Governments who borrow to manage their economies and fund investment must have strong institutions, processes and controls to manage the debts they incur.
 Poorly managed borrowing can quickly destablise an economy.
 The OECD provides a practical, hands-on policy forum for debt managers to help them minimise risks and design sound strategies.

-OECD Sovereign Borrowing Outlook
+Sovereign Borrowing Outlook for OECD Countries 2021

 The future of debt markets, December 2011

 This summary of discussions from the 2011 OECD-World Bank-IMF Global Bond Market Forum addresses challenges for sovereign issuers in assuring durable market access, the outlook for securitisation and covered bond markets and the future role of large bond investors.